Do any of these describe your Zimbra system?

 Keep updatedb Away From Zimbra

 updatedb is the utility that manages the database used by the Linux utility mlocate (i.e. the “locate” command).
-Every day, the mlocate script that calls updatedb is executed as one of the scripts in /etc/cron.daily.
+It’s installed in Ubuntu by default, but is optionally installed in CentOS/RHEL Every day, the mlocate script that calls updatedb is executed as one of the scripts in /etc/cron.daily.

 updatedb uses a lot of RAM and a lot of CPU to keep track of all of the file system changes each time it runs every 24 hours.
 This is so the mlocate utility can find files fast.